-The evaluator checked Table 40 of the TSS in which table entry "FMT_SMR.1 (Security roles)" describes FMT_SMR.1.
-It states that the TOE supports the two roles U.ADMIN and U.NORMAL which the evaluator found to be consistent with the definition of FMT_SMR.1 provided in [ST] section 6.1.5.6.
+The evaluator checked Table 42 of the TSS in which table entry "FMT_SMR.1 (Security roles)" describes FMT_SMR.1.
+It states that the TOE supports the two roles U.ADMIN and U.NORMAL which the evaluator found to be consistent with the definition of FMT_SMR.1 provided in [ST] section 6.1.5.6 "Security roles (FMT_SMR.1)".